vpaliwal1/Credit-Card-Fraud-Detection/README.md

 This path length, averaged over a forest of such random trees, is a measure of normality and our decision function.

 Random partitioning produces noticeably shorter paths for anomalies.
 Hence, when a forest of random trees collectively produce shorter path lengths for particular samples, they are highly likely to be anomalies.

+Steps in the project:
+1. Load the Dataset.
+2. Preprocess the data.
+3. Visualize the data for better understanding.
+4. Create model to find the accuracy and test.